ipfsconsortium/IPFSConsortiumProxy/PLUGINS.md

 src/plugins/myplugin/index.js
 ```

-Registering is done by adding it on the commandline `--enable-plugin=myplugin,myplugin2`
+Registering is done by adding it on the commandline `--enable-plugin=myplugin`